The 44 Best Italian Sayings, Quotes and Proverbs

 When it comes to both food and life in general, a glamorous façade on the outside can mask badness on the inside.
 If something seems overly frilly and fancy, it may be a sign that it’s got something to hide.

-12. Non tutte le ciambelle riescono col buco – “Not all doughnuts come out with a hole”
+14. Non tutte le ciambelle riescono col buco – “Not all donuts come out with a hole”

 This is used to indicate that things don’t always turn out as planned.

-Though the doughnut is not a typical Italian dessert, Italians have embraced the doughnut as much as they have embraced Homer Simpson, the doughnut-loving American TV character.
+Though the donut is not a typical Italian dessert, Italians have embraced the donut as much as they have embraced Homer Simpson, the donut-loving American TV character.

 Young Italians love “The Simpsons.”
-On the Italian cooking website Giallo Zafferano, you can even find a Simpsons-inspired recipe for the iconic pink-frosted doughnut with rainbow sprinkles.
+On the Italian cooking website Giallo Zafferano, you can even find a Simpsons-inspired recipe for the iconic pink-frosted donut with rainbow sprinkles.

 In Italy, work is seen as a means to an end, not as an end in itself.
-Work-life balance is important, and having enough time to enjoy your life and get a good night’s rest is seen as a right.
+This saying is most commonly used to highlight the importance of work-life balance.

 Animals